architect-book/java-maven-sample-project/Readme.md

 # Read Me
-This is a sample Maven Java Project that will be used for different purposes
+This is a sample Maven Java Project that will be used for different purposes.